Reference 04 — Communication flows¶

 Error propagation¶

 Every flow that can fail returns a STATUS TLV.
-The body of STATUS contains zero or more ERROR TLVs (empty STATUS = OK).
-Error codes are listed in 05-protocol-tlvs.md §error codes.
+The body of STATUS carries zero or more ERROR TLVs; an empty STATUS is OK.
+Each ERROR carries a registered tr::<concept>::<error> identity as a u16, little-endian, in its first-child VALUE (RFC-0002 — protocol error model §C/§D).
+The registry is closed: applications never emit protocol errors.
+Codes are listed in 05-protocol-tlvs.md §error codes.

 The static-path write flow¶